arshadmd63/Almabetter_backend_bookmyshow_project-main/README.md

 ## Contributions

-This project was conceived, designed, and implemented by Ankit Singh.
+This project was conceived, designed, and implemented by md arshad.
 As the sole author and developer, I have crafted every aspect of this project, from inception to completion.

 While this project was created independently, I appreciate your interest and encourage you to explore and use it.
 If you have any questions, feedback, or suggestions, please feel free to reach out.